automatictester/exp/java/language-constructs/src/test/java/uk/co/automatictester/concurrency/readme.md

 - object-based synchronization (synchronized blocks), an example of a structured lock
 - coarse-grained unstructured locking with ReentrantLock
 - fine-grained unstructured locking with ReentrantReadWriteLock
-- atomic constructs, most importantly: AtomicInteger, AtomicReference(V)
+- atomic constructs, most importantly: AtomicInteger, AtomicReference(V); which should outperform synchronization as they rely on hardware-specific primitives
 - concurrent constructs, most importantly: ConcurrentHashMap, ConcurrentLinkedQueue, PriorityBlockingQueue, ConcurrentSkipListSet
 - volatile keyword - see [this guideline](https://www.ibm.com/developerworks/java/library/j-jtp06197)
+- CyclicBarrier, CountDownLatch (both static) and Phaser (dynamic) classes

 ### Higher-level constructs
 - Actor model with no shared state